The Repixel Hub

 Idea #8: Be Methodical.
 Test & Learn.

 As with everything online advertising related (or really advertising in general), sometimes the things that you test work out, and sometimes they don’t.
 Make sure you’re creating separate campaigns for each site or app that you repixel.
-This way if one of your hosts turns out to not be a good match, you can easily pause it before you burn through too much budget.
+This way if one of your site owners turns out to not be a good match, you can easily pause it before you burn through too much budget.
 And when you identify a site that’s performing incredibly well, you’ll know about it, and you’ll be able to scale the heck out of it, completely overshadowing any loses.

 Have more creative ideas?
 We’d love to hear them in the comments!